skiboyjcmu/FranceItaly/content/dogs/_index.md

   ### Daily Schedule-
   - Sometime between 7-9am - walk both dogs or let let them outside in back yard to do business
+  - Towels to dry/wipe off feet at the upstairs slider window and in the laundry room
+    - More towels in bedroom level hall closet if they get soaked
   - Breakfast/while you’re eating/making coffee/etc -
   - Nova is a finicky eater so she might not finish her food.
 King will devour his
   - ~3-5PM Afternoon walk/let out in back yard